letoram/durden/browser.md

 Holding meta1 while activating a resource will spawn the resource in the background while keeping the menu active.

+# Preview Controls

+Via get <i>global/settings/browser</i> a number of preview controls are exposed.
+The ones currently available are:

+- Preview (image, all or none) changes the types that will be previewed
+- Timer controls how much time that should be elapsed before the preview is activated
+- Position controls video preview starting position
+- Trigger (selection, visibility) controls if preview should be triggered by selection or as soon as a label is visible

 # Special Paths

 Holding meta1 while pressing ESCAPE will have you go up one level in the